-His occupation prior to military service recorded as that of a fireman - whether fighting fires or starting and tending to them in steam engines is not specified - and earning a monthly sixty dollars, Edward Sheehan was a volunteer of the Twelfth Recruitment Draft.
-It had been on May 31 of 1916 that he first presented himself for medical examination on November 17 of 1916 at the Church Lads Brigade Armoury in St. John's, capital city of the

-Dominion of Newfoundland.
+His occupation prior to military service recorded as that of a fisherman earning an annual five hundred dollars, John Franklyn LeDrew was a volunteer of the Twelfth Recruitment Draft.
+He presented himself for medical examination on July 24 of 1916 at the Church Lads Brigade Armoury\ in St. John's, capital city of the Dominion of Newfoundland.
 It was a procedure which was to pronounce him as...
-Fit for Foreign Service - almost.
+Fit for Foreign Service.